tadas-subonis/dev-tasubo-com-blog/_posts/2020-05-19-external-gpu-m2-vs-thunderbolt-for-deep-learning.md

 build the intuition about the expected eGPU performance.

 # External GPUs
-The most common type of eGPU uses Thunderbolt 3.
+Most commonly eGPUs use Thunderbolt 3.
 It's easy to connect  and its 40Gbps bandwidth provides a decent performance so you could actually make use of that GPU.

 There are [lots of eGPUs](https://egpu.io/best-egpu-buyers-guide/) available to choose from.
 I went with